-The HDMI receiver on the ADV7612 incorporates a fast switching feature that allows inactive ports to be HDCP authenticated to provide rapid switching between encrypted HDMI sources.
-The ADV7612 HDMI receiver incorporates active equalization of the HDMI data signals to compensate for the losses inherent in HDMI and DVI cabling, especially at longer lengths and higher frequencies.
+The ADV7611 HDMI receiver incorporates equalization of the HDMI data signals to compensate for the losses inherent in HDMI and DVI cabling, especially at longer lengths and higher frequencies.
 The equalizer is highly effective and is capable of equalizing for long cables to achieve robust receiver performance.

-With the inclusion of HDCP, displays can receive encrypted video content.
-The HDMI interface of the ADV7612 allows a video receiver to authenticate, decrypt encoded data, and renew that authentication during transmission, as specified by the HDCP v1.4 protocol for both active and background HDMI ports.
+With the inclusion of high-bandwidth digital content protection (HDCP), displays can receive encrypted video content.
+The HDMI interface of the ADV7611 allows a video receiver to authenticate, decrypt encoded data and renew that authentication during transmission, as specified by the HDCP v1.4 protocol.

-The ADV7612 offers a flexible audio output port for audio data extraction from the HDMI stream.
-HDMI audio formats, including super audio CD (SACD) via DSD and HBR are supported by ADV7612.
-The HDMI receiver has advanced audio functionality, such as a mute controller, that prevents audible extraneous noise in the audio output.
+The ADV7611 offers an audio output port for audio data extraction from the HDMI stream.
+The receiver has an advanced mute controller that prevents audible extraneous noise in the audio output.